Which Is The Largest Freshwater Lake In India?

 A development project under the National Lake Conservation Programme has been launched to restore the former beauty of the lake.
 For this, about 2 million trees are to be cut down.

-The Ministry of Environment and Forest already approved a sum of Rs.
+The Ministry of Environment and Forest has already approved a sum of Rs.
 4 billion for the restoration project.
-And the work is estimated to take about 5 to 10 years of time.
+According to estimates, the work will take about 5 to 10 years.
 The schedule started in December 2011.

 The SAVE organization, or South Asian Voluntary Association of Environmentalists, took an interest in this initiative and joined the project.
-Their aim is to conserve the ecology and the surrounding nature of Lake Wular.
+They aim to conserve the ecology and the surrounding nature of Lake Wular.

 Restoring such an enormous lake, the largest freshwater lake in India in India-controlled Kashmir will be difficult.
 Due to continuous violent attacks, such projects are difficult to proceed with.